 The Point Of It All According to Hunter Drew

-The way I look at it is like this – When you are born your life (string) is wrapped around a nail that is sticking out of the wall and with each passing minute, like the time that ticks away while you read this post –that string grows.
-It is unwound from a spool that has a predetermined length of string.
+When you are born your life (a string) is wrapped around a nail that is sticking out of the wall and with each passing minute, like the time that ticks away while you read this post, it grows as it is unwound from a spool with a predetermined length of string.

-In the beginning there are so many that they often overlap – your first words, learning your colors, these first memories of your life are your first Polaroids.
-As we age – a gap begins to grow between those photos.
-The ‘moments’ of your life begin to space out as each experience is no longer as new or profound.
+In the beginning there are so many that they often overlap; your first words, learning your colors, etc. All of these first memories of your life are your first Polaroids.
+As we age a gap begins to grow between those photos.
+The moments of your life begin to space out as each experience is no longer as new nor are they as profound.

 This is where the divide between those who live a full life and those don’t can be found.

 He views each day to be an opportunity to achieve something.
-Each day is like a new life, where his awakening is his birth and he knows that sleeping that night will be his death.
+Each day is a new life, where his awakening is his birth and he knows that sleeping that night will be his death.

-I’ll use a real life example that was shared by a friend of mine around the campfire.
+The decision to take action and be in the moment aren’t as common as they should be.
+I’ll use a real example shared by a friend of mine around the campfire.

 He was driving cross country a few years ago and during his road trip he knew he would be driving past the Grand Canyon.
-The detour to see the Canyon would add 3 hours to his voyage, but there was no deadline to reaching his destination.
+The detour to see the canyon would add 3 hours to his voyage, but there was no deadline to reaching his destination.
 He decided to pass on the opportunity and figured he would see it some other time, possibly on his drive back.

 Tomorrow is not guaranteed and the privilege you have to grow older is one that has been denied to many.
 Instead of making my friend feel bad for choosing not to see the Grand Canyon I told him to view it as his Tipping Point.
 I want him to look back to that gap on his lifeline, that missing Polaroid and use that void as a reference point when making other decisions.

-I want you to get everything you can from this life, I truly do.
-So please, after reading this, go do some ‘thing’ that you’ve been putting off and feel how fucking good it is to take an action and live in the moment.
-Then, do it again.
+I want you to get everything you can from your time on this spinning rock called Earth, I truly do.
+So please, after reading this, go do something that you’ve been putting off and feel how good it is to take an action and live in the moment; then, do it again.